TiffanyVlaar/TiffanyVlaar.github.io/CAbout.md

 Hi there, I'm Tiffany (she/her), a Lecturer (Assistant Prof.) at the University of Glasgow working in the areas of mathematics of deep learning and physics-inspired machine learning for applications in climate change.

-I'm always looking for new collaborators, so if you are interested in [my research]({{TiffanyVlaar.github.io}}/research), please feel free to drop me an email.
+I'm always looking for new collaborators and am open to supervising students, so if you are interested in [my research]({{TiffanyVlaar.github.io}}/research), please feel free to drop me an email.

+I'll be attending NeurIPS 2023 if you want to try to catch me there.